-We will need to build a permanent shaft and headhouse at our site at Kidbrooke.
+We will be building a permanent shaft and headhouse at our site at Kidbrooke.
 The shaft and headhouse will be used for ventilation and as a permanent access route for the tunnel once it is built.

 Our site at Kidbrooke is located on land next to the National Maritime Museum Collections Centre building.
 We have agreed the rights to this land.

-There are points along the tunnel route where we need to build headhouses to cover the shafts.
+There are points along the tunnel route where we will be building headhouses to cover the shafts.
 Headhouses are required for ventilation and as a permanent point of access for the tunnel once it is built.
-We are seeking planning permission for these where they are not on our operational land, including at our site at Kidbrooke.
+In February 2019 the Royal Borough of Greenwich granted National Grid planning permission for the construction of a headhouse at our site at Kidbrooke

-The submission of our planning application follows a series of public information events we held at various locations across our route earlier this year, where members of the public found out more about our works and the wider project and gave us some helpful feedback.
+The granting of our planning application follows a series of public information events we held at various locations across our route during 2018, where members of the public found out more about our works and the wider project and gave us some helpful feedback.

 - Dimensions: The shaft will be approximately 10.5m in diameter and up to 35m in depth.
 The headhouse will have a maximum footprint of 15m by 15m and will reach a maximum height of 10m.